percona/pmm-doc/README.md

 # Percona Monitoring and Management Documentation

-[Percona Monitoring and Management] is a database monitoring solution that is free and open-source.
+[Percona Monitoring and Management] PMM is a database monitoring solution that is free and open-source.

 This repo holds the source files for the official [PMM technical documentation].